Azure/terraform-azurerm-avm-res-desktopvirtualization-hostpool/README.md

 ### <a name="input_day_of_week"></a> [day\_of\_week](#input\_day\_of\_week)

-Description: The day of the week to apply the schedule to.
+Description: The day of the week to apply the schedule agent update.
+Value must be one of: 'Sunday', 'Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', or 'Saturday'.

 Type: `string`